Season 7, Episode 13

 Corey: He was absolutely blank slated.
-They had developed the bank slating process way earlier on astronauts, people involved in the space program.
+They had developed the blank slating process way earlier on astronauts, people involved in the space program.

 And they were even using some of that in our first nuclear program.
 They were doing studies and doing mind wipes on people chemically, all different types of methods.